ranman/gitshots-server/README.md

 If you don't want to set up your own Gitshots server, feel free to use [ranman's](http://gitshots.ranman.org) (it's the default).

+If you'd rather not post to Gitshots in general, just record to disk, set the GITSHOTS_SERVER_URL to `False`

 ## Taking a gitshot on every commit

 With your Gitshots server setup, you need to configure your computer to take gitshots.